tjfisher19/sta363sp21_group_assignment02/Readme.md

    + valence - A measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track.
 Tracks with high valence sound more positive (e.g. happy, cheerful, euphoric), while tracks with low valence sound more negative (e.g. sad, depressed, angry).
    + tempo - The overall estimated tempo of a track in beats per minute (BPM).
 In musical terminology, tempo is the speed or pace of a given piece and derives directly from the average beat duration.

 ## Part 1 - Specifics

 Below we outline all the individual questions to answer.
-The first question is for fun and to get you moving.
-The next NUMBER questions involve some data processing and are design to provide some insight that will help you build a model.
-You are being tasked with making some decision and to use knowledge we have covered since the first day of class -- yes, material from In-class 01 appears on this assignment!
+The first question is for fun and is design to get you moving (proverbially).
+The next 3 questions involve some data processing and EDA.
+They are design to provide *some* (but not all) insight that will help you build a model.
+You are being tasked with making some decisions and to use knowledge we have covered since the first day of class -- yes, material from In-class 01 appears on this assignment!
 Many of these questions will involve data processing (think `mutate`, `filter`, `group_by`, *joining*) and may also require for you to learn some new functions.

 Some other items to note: the same song may be in the data multiple times (each time with a unique track ID) because the song is released on multiple albums (original album, a *greatest hits* and a single).
 Likewise, some albums are in the data multiple times (multiple releases of an album, or a "clean" version versus one with explicit lyrics).
 These nuances will be addressed below.